 - 4.2.1 Where a pension plan has made provision for a management committee pursuant to the Income Tax Act Chap.
-75:01, each management committee must be comprised of: - (i) at least three members; - (ii) at least one representative of active members elected by them.
-If there are no active members the management committee should have a minimum of one pensioner representative and two plan sponsor representatives; - (iii) a Chairman and Secretary, not necessarily selected from amongst themselves.
+75:01, each management committee must be comprised of: - (i) at least three members; - (ii) at least one representative of the employees elected by them; - (iii) a Chairman and Secretary, not necessarily selected from amongst themselves.